debasmitML/Handwritten_digit_recognition/README.md

 2. using CNN:
 Tensorflow handwwritten digit dataset has been taken and and allthe images have been normalised.
 ResNet like architecture has been built for the classification

+3. app.py is written for web app application.